Kaylam60/SLAM-Based-Robot/index.md

 ![Values](assets/lab7/kf4vals.png)

+***

-but by decreasing sigma 3 further by 5, I observed that the filter derived a perfect fit to the actual data which was the best result:
+By decreasing sigma 3 further by 5, I observed that the filter derived a perfect fit to the actual data which was the best result:
 ![kf5](assets/lab7/KF5.png)

 ![Values](assets/lab7/kf5vals.png)